Torrekie/Lattice-Generator/README.md

 This project DID NOT HAVE ANY LICENSE GRANTED ORIGINALLY, so I would prefer to make it public under Creative Common BY 4.0 License.

+## Current Status

+The original project is still updating, this fork will continue after it stopped.

 ## TODO List
 - [x] Create README
 - [ ] Responsive Interface for mobile devices.